HenrikBengtsson/future.BatchJobs/README.md

 The asynchroneous evaluation done by the [async] package uses the [BatchJobs] package as a backend for effectuating the computations.
 The default BatchJobs setup is to evaluate all expression in the current R session.
 In order to perform parallel computations, a `.BatchJobs.R` configuration file is required, which can reside either in the current directory or the user's home directory (this file is _not_ needed on compute nodes).

 Below are some examples of `.BatchJobs.R` configuration scripts.

-#### Interactive non-parallel processing (default)
+#### Non-parallel interactive processing (default)
 ```r
 cluster.functions <- makeClusterFunctionsInteractive()
 ```

-#### Non-interactive non-parallel processing (via Rscript)
+#### Non-parallel non-interactive processing (via Rscript)
 ```r
 cluster.functions <- async::makeClusterFunctionsLocal()
 ```